FreeCAD/freecad.workbench_starterkit/README.md

 # FreeCAD Workbench-Starterkit

 ## Compatibility (important)
-Don't use this repo if you care about py2-support and support of freecad < 0.18.
-If so please have a look at the traditional workbench structure.
+:exclamation: **Don't use this repo if you care about py2-support and support of freecad < 0.18.
+If so please have a look at the traditional workbench structure.**

 ## Motivation and usage
 This is a template for a FreeCAD workbench / module.
 As python-packaging and packaging for FreeCAD is not an easy task, this repository should give a overview of the things learned so far.
 If all you want is to create an extension for FreeCAD (module, additional gui-stuff, workbench), simple copy this repo and start replacing things.